bianchi-ed/irc-colors/README.md

 # IRC Colors

-IRC-Colors is a minimalistic IRC client writen in Python that runs on the terminal.
-The client connects to a single IRC server.
+IRC-Colors is a minimalistic IRC client written in Python that runs on the terminal.
+The client is able to connect to a single IRC server, join multiple channels, and handle basic IRC commands/events.
+It uses different colors to display various types of information.

 This is a python study project.

-## Features

-- Connect to a single IRC server and join multiple channels.
-- Send and receive messages.
-- Handle basic IRC commands.
-- Handle common IRC events.

 ## Color Coding
 - **Light Green** (`Fore.LIGHTGREEN_EX`): Indicates successful receiving/sending messages in channels.